3decology/3decology.github.io/index.md

-## Welcome to 3decology's GitHub Pages
+## Welcome to the Digital Ecosystem Group led by Prof. Qinghua Guo

 You can use the [editor on GitHub](https://github.com/3decology/3decology.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.